rceid/Letter_tracking/README.md

 # Letter_tracking
-A web app by which congressional letters may be tracked, added, and updated
+A web app by which congressional letters may be tracked, added, and updated.
+Supported by django